OpenShot/openshot-qt/doc/effects.rst

 Wave
 """"
-Distort the frame's image into a wave pattern.
+The Wave effect distorts the image into a wave-like pattern, simulating effects like heat haze, water reflections, or other forms of distortion.
+The speed, amplitude, and direction of the waves can be adjusted.

 .. table::
    :widths: 26 80